February 15, 2024

 Islamic banks, compared to conventional banks

 The fundamental difference between Islamic banks and their conventional counterparts lies in their approach to interest and investment.
 Islamic banking prohibits the collection of interest, focusing instead on profit-sharing mechanisms.
+The fundamental banking principles are much different from those of other digital banks in Canada.

 This ethical stance against usury and speculation distinguishes Islamic banks, making them a preferred choice for those adhering to Islamic financial ethics.